Scottish Parliamentary Corporate Body: Role

 The SPCB is established by section 21 of, and schedule 2 to, the Scotland Act 1998, but it was left to the Scottish Parliament to decide how the SPCB operates.
 The SPCB considers and makes decisions on a wide range of issues to do with the running of the parliament including the property, staff and resources that the parliament requires in order to operate.
 The corporate body administers the resources of the parliament as well as the budget of the parliament.
 It also considers the use of parliamentary facilities and is responsible for the staffing and security of the parliament.

 Members

 The SPCB is convened by the Presiding Officer of the Scottish Parliament and at least four other MSPs.

 Each member of the body takes on a specific portfolio.

-Office holders
+Officeholders

 The Scottish Parliament is responsible for the appointment of several statutory positions for commissioners and senior public appointments.
 The parliament nominates individuals to the monarch, who formally appoints them to a post.